una-language/una-language/readme.md

 #### Conditional operators

-Una has three conditional operators:

--   `?` - ternary condtion
+Operator `?` is ternary condition.
--   `?!` - condition with return

-Ternary conditional operator works just like in JavaScript:

 ```
 = value
   ? (> 2 1) "Greater" "Less"
 ```

-You can use this operator like single `if` or like `if-else` in JavaScript using `<-` operator described below:
+You can use this operator with only 2 parameters, in that case the third one will always be undefined:

 ```
 ? (== value 0)